Three Things to Know Before Hiring a Divorce Mediator

 Gray Divorce, Grown Children

-When we think of divorce, we often picture young children shuttling between two homes, coloring books in hand.
-But there's another group affected by marital splits -- adult children of gray divorce.
+There's another group affected by marital splits -- adult children of gray divorce.
 But they are adults, shouldn’t they be okay?

 Mediating When Only One of You is Motivated